When are you recruiting for?

 For those travelling within England and Wales to attend any of our insight days, events and assessment days, we will reimburse expenses up to a maximum value of £100.
 Candidates travelling within the EU, including from Scotland and Ireland, will be reimbursed up to a maximum value of £150.
 We cannot reimburse for taxis or cost of petrol.
 However, if you have a disability that limits your public transport options, please contact the team to discuss travel arrangements.

-How can I let you know about any additional work experience/exam results once I have submitted my application form?
+How can I let you know about any mitigating circumstances/exam results once I have submitted my application form?

 Please submit any additional information to your application via the supplementary information tool.
 When you log into your account you will find information about the supplementary information tool on the home page.